Where To Begin When It's Time To Sell Your Restaurant

 Restaurants are like Westerns.
 Most follow the same general story line and share numerous key elements that make them all…well…a restaurant - but the characters and the settings are almost always different.
 And that’s what makes each one uniquely personal.
 While I’m often customizing game plans and “To-Do” lists for Clients and friends who want to open a restaurant, reposition a restaurant or begin the process of selling their restaurant; I can tell you that there are a few steps & discussion points that almost every one of those plans and lists share in common.
 The following are those that pertain to positioning a restaurant (and it’s ownership) for a sale or transfer:

 Begin a detailed review of your financials in order to get a crystal clear global snapshot / understanding of your equity / assets and debt / obligations.
-You’ll need to get everything out on the table including any liens, potential liens, account balances, assessments, unemployment, etc... in order to know your total overall exposure. ( Have a certified appraiser assess the value of your FF&E on the secondary market, open the books / accounts payable, weigh the annual spend value of loyalty members & email lists, compare your lease terms with the current market rates, weigh cash on hand vs. revolving debt, account balances with vendors, city L&I, any violations yet to be cured, recent contract work completed, etc... with a CPA and/or legal counsel.
+You’ll need to get everything out on the table including any liens, potential liens, account balances, assessments, unemployment, etc... in order to know your total overall exposure. ( Collect & organize your equipment maintenance records and have a certified technician endorse their condition and/or a certified appraiser assess the value of your FF&E on the secondary market, open the books / accounts payable, weigh the annual spend value of loyalty members & email lists, compare your lease terms with the current market rates, weigh cash on hand vs. revolving debt, account balances with vendors, city L&I, any violations yet to be cured, recent contract work completed, etc... with a CPA and/or legal counsel.

 If you’re leasing a space, have a professional, who’s experienced in commercial / retail leases, review it in detail (with you) as there are usually conditions on how, when, to whom and even IF a transfer of ownership is possible / may be executed.

-In fact, a significant portion of the Leases I’ve come across (and not been engaged to help negotiate) preclude the Tenant from transferring or subletting in any way or at the very least, require the Landlord’s consent.
+In most cases, unless you’ve build an impressive brand / brand equity, your business’ value is heavily tied to the value of the real estate or Lease that comes with it…and a significant portion of the Leases I’ve come across (but not been engaged to help negotiate) preclude the Tenant from transferring or subletting in any way or at the very least, require the Landlord’s consent.
 Regardless of how great your concept might be, how profitable the business is or how turn-key it might be; if you don’t have your Landlord’s consent AND at least 7 years left on your “below market” Lease- I’d simply lowball you or wait for you to go out of business before I got into a situation where the Landlord was going to jack my rent in 2 or 3 years and tell me I can leave if I don’t like it.

 When it comes to finding a buyer, there’s an old adage in real estate brokerage: “Check with the neighbors first.” ...and for a VERY good reason: the person most likely to purchase your business/property needs to know the market well... and like it.
 Chances are, someone who has already invested in the neighborhood fits both of those bills.
 So... have you spoken with those who are closest to you i.e., neighbors on either side of you or management staff on your payroll?
 I’ve been pretty successful in negotiating win-win gradual ownership shifts from owners to managers and think they’re ALWAYS worth exploring.
 Consider which employees and/or neighboring business owners would be most interested in taking over you business and/or real estate...it doesn’t have to be another restaurant owner or operator.
 It could simply be someone next-door who would like to expand their non-restaurant business into your space or someone a few miles away that needs to be closer to their target market* or more complementary retail.